alexgshijan/rev_notes/Revision Notes/Maths/4.2 - Statistical Distribution/Normal Distribution.md

 **Calc Method**
 - Use the `Distribution` submenu
 - Since this method uses continuous data, there is no need to change numbers between 'greater than' and 'greater than or equal to'

+*You're not required to use the formula for this.*